Cummins India Seeks Shareholder Approval for Director Appointments and Additional Related Party Transactions

 Shareholder Action

-Shareholders are encouraged to participate in the e-voting process for the director appointments.
+Shareholders are encouraged to participate in the e-voting processes for both the director appointments and the approval of related party transactions.
 The company has engaged MUFG Intime India Private Limited as the Registrar and Transfer agent to provide e-voting facilities.

 Cummins India Limited continues to demonstrate its commitment to corporate governance through these transparent processes and timely disclosures to its shareholders and the market.